jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ## Final Thoughts
-Many data science websites, bloggers, and teachers say that data processing and cleaning can be take up 50 to 80 percent of your time on a project.
-Meaning these tools, SSIS, SQL, can be the most important skills to have as a data scientist.
+Many data science websites, bloggers, and teachers say that data processing and cleaning can be take up to 50-80 percent of your time on a project.
+Meaning these tools and skills can be the most important part and ensures reliability in the conclusions we make in our analysis.
 As I do more projects, I can attest to the fact that most models can be reused.
-Most of the times one can use a template to get most of the model up and running in a relatively short amount of time.
+One can use a template to get most of the model up and running in a relatively short amount of time.
 Total, without the 30 plus minute SSIS conditional split, it took us about 45 minutes to just find five errors in this challenge.
-One can only imagine Big Data datasets that can have billions of rows...I think i would need a couple computers, or maybe a GPU on AWS, or maybe Hadoop?
+One can only imagine Big Data datasets that can have billions of rows...I think I would need a couple computers, or maybe a GPU on AWS?